 - 1. All painted surfaces shall receive one prime and two finish coats. - 2.
 Primers shall be 100% acrylic latex. - 3.
 In accordance with Facility Maintenance's bulk pricing arrangements, all paints used at The George Washington University shall be one of the following lines, no exceptions: - a.
 ProMar 200 Zero VOC by Sherwin-Williams Company - b.
 REVO by McCormick Paints/Total Advantage Zero VOC by McCormick (Whole Building Application Only) - c.
 EcoSpec WB by Benjamin Moore - 4.
 Where white paint is specified, the designer shall specify one of the following options, no exceptions: - a.
 Cool White: Benjamin Moore 857 "Sheep's Wool", or color match by Sherwin Williams, or color match by McCormick Paints - Neutral White: Sherwin Williams SW7006 "Extra White" (Pre-Mixed Packaged Color), or color match by Benjamin Moore, or McCormick Paints color match "GW White". - c.
-Warm White: Sherwin Williams SW7011 "Natural Choice", or color match by McCormick Paints, or color match by Benjamin Moore - Where blue paint is specified, the color shall be: Sherwin-Williams SW6244 "Naval", or match "GW Blue" by McCormick Paints, or color match by Benjamin Moore. - 6.
+Warm White: Sherwin Williams SW7011 "Natural Choice", or color match by McCormick Paints, or color match by Benjamin Moore - 5.
+Where blue paint is specified, the color shall be: Sherwin-Williams SW6244 "Naval", or match "GW Blue" by McCormick Paints, or color match by Benjamin Moore. - 6.
 All other Pantone colors specified in the GW Identity Standards and Guidelines can be matched by Sherwin Williams or McCormick Paints.
 Consult with GW Paint Shop for further information.

 - 7. Accent Walls Academic Buildings:

 - a.
 One of the following accent colors shall be provided on the presentation or teaching wall (the wall with the whiteboard or monitor) of a classroom:

 - i.
 Sherwin Williams SW 6255 Morning Fog

 - ii.
 Sherwin Williams SW 6374 Torchlight

 - 8. Accent Walls Residence Halls:

 - a.
 Provide an accent color in common areas including corridors, lounges, elevator lobbies and on the main floor.
 Anytime entire corridors are repainted building-wide, accent walls shall be provided.

 - b.
 Only one accent color shall be provided throughout the entire building.
 One of the following Sherwin Williams colors shall be selected:

 - i.
 SW 6255 Morning Fog

 - ii.
 SW 6240 Windy Blue

 - iii.
 SW 7602 Indigo Batik

 - iv.
 SW 6242 Bracing Blue

-- 9. For smaller renovation and retrofit projects where work occurs adjacent to existing spaces to remain, provide paint sheen to match existing surrounding area.
+- 9. For smaller renovation and retrofit projects (not a top-to-bottom repainting of an entire building) where work occurs adjacent to existing spaces to remain, provide paint color(s) and sheen to match existing surrounding area.

 - 10. All paint colors and sheens shall be identified in the O&M manual with corresponding paint draw-down.

 - 11. For renovation work, where existing paint on walls is oil-based, prepare and prime surface then apply latex paint.
 For doors, frames and trim, where existing paint is oil-based, use Sherwin Williams Pro Industrial Low VOC Waterbased Alkyd Urethane Enamel.

+- 12. The use of flat sheen, in lieu of eggshell sheen on walls, must be reviewed and approved by GW.